aroberge/friendly-traceback-docs/docs/source/editor.rst

 ``my_program.py`` and your editor has an option (perhaps from a menu or by clicking a button) to run ``my_program.py`` using Python.
-However, you'd like to run this program with Friendly-traceback's help as though it was invoked the usual way::
+However, you'd like to run this program with Friendly's help as though it was invoked the usual way::

-    python -m friendly_traceback my_program.py
+    python -m friendly my_program.py
     # or
-    python -im friendly_traceback my_program.py
+    python -im friendly my_program.py

 The simplest way to do this is to create a second file